Skip to Content

 Is a balance transfer right for you?

-Before you rush into a balance transfer, self-reflect on what spending habits may need to change so you can make a balance transfer work in your favor and not accrue additional debt.
+Before you rush into a balance transfer, reflect on what spending habits may need to change so you can make a balance transfer work in your favor and not accrue additional debt.
 If you share finances with someone else, maybe a partner or spouse, you may want to discuss it with them.
-Talk about what you hope to achieve through a balance transfer — both in the short and long term.
+Talk about what you hope to achieve through a balance transfer, both in the short and long term.

-If you tend to carry a balance from month to month, take note of whether that balance has been growing — a sign that you're likely spending more than you're earning.
+If you tend to carry a balance from month to month, take note of whether that balance has been growing.
+This could be a sign that you're likely spending more than you're earning.

 Most importantly, resist charging up the balance of your old credit card again, no matter how tempting it may be.
 You don't want to be in a situation where you transfer your balance to the new credit card to save money on interest, but then rack up new debt on the old credit card.

-Companies may charge a fee which is typically a percentage of the transfer balance.
-The fee needs to be taken into consideration to ensure it's not more than offset by any interest savings.
+Companies may charge a fee, which is typically a percentage of the transfer balance.
+Take the fee into consideration to ensure it doesn’t negate any interest savings.

 If both a balance transfer and additional purchases are made and are subject to different interest rates, you'll want to ensure you understand how your payments are being applied.
-It's also important to note that balance transfers typically don't earn rewards like other charges on the credit card may.
+You will also want to understand whether interest will immediately begin to accrue on your purchases until you pay your balance in full (including any transferred balances), or whether you will have a grace period on your purchases.
+It's important to note that balance transfers typically don't earn rewards like other charges on the credit card may.

 If that's not possible, make sure you'll be able to manage that payment once the promotional period expires.

-Relying on the expectation that you can continually transfer balances to the next promotional offering may not be realistic and could cost you more in the long run if the rate increases significantly.
+Relying on the expectation that you can continually transfer balances to the next promotional offering may not be realistic and could cost you more in the long run if the rate increases significantly or as you incur multiple balance transfer fees.

 Finally, remember to stay focused on the end goal.
 You may feel a bit of relief once the transfer is done, especially if you're incurring lower finance charges for a while.